 Public education can also play a role in securing compliance with tree protection regulations.
-Unfortunately, many people do not have an adequate appreciation for the importance of preserving trees, know about or understand the relatively complex regulations and policies, or know how to report bylaw violations that they observe.
-Although the City has user-friendly brochures, such as "Guide to the Tree Management Bylaw" and "Tree Protection Guidelines", information about tree protection and City requirements might reach a broader audience through the City website or publications such as inserts in property tax notices.
-Such information could include the personal health benefits to individuals and their families from maintaining trees on their private property as well as the City's bylaw enforcement hotline.
+Unfortunately, many people do not have an adequate appreciation for the importance of preserving trees, or know about or understand the relatively complex tree bylaw and approval process, or how to report bylaw violations that they observe.
+Although the City has user-friendly brochures, such as "Guide to the Tree Management Bylaw" and "Tree Protection Guidelines", more and better information about tree protection and City requirements can be provided through the website or publications such as inserts in property tax notices.
+Such information should include the personal health benefits to individuals and their families from maintaining trees on their private property as well as the City's bylaw enforcement hotline.
 To these ends,

-R13.
+R15.
 The EAC recommends that Council direct staff to review and improve the methods by which residents and property owners are informed of the importance of tree preservation and the requirements of Policy 611 and Bylaw 1831, including the use of new tools for dissemination and for residents to notify the City when they believe Bylaw 1831 or Policy 611 are being contravened.